Skip Ribbon Commands

 • If your child is between 3 and 5 years old: They may be eligible to attend a developmental preschool program for children in need of more support.
 Contact your local school district.

-Laboratory tests may be called for to evaluate for other possible medical conditions that could cause ASD symptoms.
+Laboratory tests may be called for to check for other possible medical conditions or genetic syndromes that could cause ASD symptoms.
 This depends on findings from the child's history and physical examination.
 If these tests are appropriate, your child may be referred to other specialists, such as a geneticist or pediatric neurologist.

 Medical tests may include: